-- (a) A First Written Warning is a punitive level of the disciplinary procedure. - (b) A First Written Warning is issued in circumstances where one or more counselling sessions have failed to modify the work performance or behavioural standards as required; or as a first step in the disciplinary procedure where the lapse in performance or behavioural standard is of serious nature. - (c) Before a First Written Warning is issued, the employee is to be advised that the disciplinary procedure has commenced, and that the process may eventually result in the employee's dismissal; and is to be provided with a copy of this policy.
-The employee is also to be advised that they are entitled to be accompanied by a union delegate or co-worker. - (d) The manager or supervisor must explicitly and clearly identify what work performance or behavioural standard is unacceptable, and specify what the required standard is. - (e) The employee is to be asked if he/she has any comment in regard to the stated problem.
-Due regard is to be given to the employee's views, and any mitigating circumstances taken into account. - At this stage, the manager or supervisor may elect not to issue a First Written Warning, and revert to a counselling session. - (f) Once the work performance or behavioural problem has been identified, the manager or supervisor is to ascertain whether or not there is any additional training or other resources that may be appropriate in correct the problem. - (g) A First Written Warning is to be issued for a specified period of time.
+- (a) A First Written Warning is the second punitive level of the disciplinary procedure. - (b) A First Written Warning is issued in circumstances where a verbal warning has failed to modify the work performance or behavioural standards as required; or where the issue is deemed serious enough to have passed counselling and / or verbal warning. - (c) Before a First Written Warning is issued, the employee must be advised that the process may eventually result in the employee's dismissal; and is to be provided with a copy of this policy. - (d) The manager or supervisor must explicitly and clearly identify what work performance or behavioural standard is unacceptable, and specify what the required standard is. - (e) The employee is to be asked if he/she has any comment in regard to the stated problem.
+Due regard is to be given to the employee's views, and any mitigating circumstances taken into account.

+At this stage, the manager or supervisor may elect not to issue a First Written Warning, and revert to a verbal warning.

+- (f) Once the work performance or behavioural problem has been identified, the manager or supervisor is to ascertain whether or not there is any additional training or other resources that may be appropriate in correct the problem. - (g) A First Written Warning is to be issued for a specified period of time.